cabal-club/cable/wire.md

 - A valid user name MUST be a UTF-8 string.
 - A valid user name MUST between 1 and 32 codepoints.

+Codepoints are used instead of bytes to try to offset some of the social privilege embedded in the UTF-8 encoding.
+Latin-derived languages get a big advantage in UTF-8 when it comes to how many characters they can encode in a fixed number of bytes: one can encode 64 English letters in 64 bytes, but only 21 hiragana or sanskrit characters.

 #### 5.3.2 State
 A user has the following properties: